Skip to navigation Skip to content

 Refer the customer’s request for a BasicsCard to be posted using the template text in Resources by:

-• Copying the template text and pasting it in to a new email
+• Copying the template text and pasting it into a new email

 • Making sure all template fields are completed